feast-dev/feast/docs/reference/online-stores/snowflake.md

  (This model may be subject to change when Snowflake Hybrid Tables are released)

+## Getting started
+In order to use this online store, you'll need to run `pip install 'feast[snowflake]'`.
+You can then get started with the command `feast init REPO_NAME -t snowflake`.

 ## Example
 {% code title="feature_store.yaml" %}
 ```yaml